anodyne/docs/update-guide.md

 ## Updating Nova

 {% note title="Upgrading to Nova 2.7" %}
-If you are upgrading from a version of Nova prior to 2.7.0, you will need to use the [Nova 2.7 Upgrade Guide](/docs/2.7/upgrade-guide-27).
+If you are upgrading from a version of Nova prior to 2.7.0, you will need to use the [upgrade guide](/docs/2.7/upgrade-guide).
 For all other future updates to Nova 2.7, you will be able to use the below process.
 {% /note %}

 ### Step 1: Rename the Nova directory